Brouwerij Boon

 Brouwerij De Halve Maan

-Brouwerij De Halve Maan in Bruges is better known for its homegrown brands Brugse Zot and Straffe Hendrik.
+De Halve Maan brewery in Bruges is better known for its homegrown brands Brugse Zot and Straffe Hendrik.
 There has been brewing activity on this location in the historic center for at least five centuries.